cran-task-views/NetworkAnalysis/NetworkAnalysis.md

 leveraging multiple packages' functionalities and ensuring compatibility between several users' workflows too many additional functionalities.

+- Similarly, `r pkg("netUtils")` supplies a collection of helper functions for working with network objects including the extraction of sub‑graphs, computing basic statistics, converting between common network classes (not least from/to igraph and the statnet suite).

 - `r pkg("BoolNet")` provides tools for assembling, analyzing and visualizing synchronous and asynchronous (probabilistic) Boolean networks as well as simpler Boolean networks.
 All the main functions are described in a handy